Active Providers: log in to your account to access additional content.

 Q: Who pays for return shipping?

 A: DiagnosTechs offers FREE return shipping on all individually returned kits throughout the United States.
-Depending on your location the transit time will be between 1 and 3 days.
-If the patient wants to guarantee next day or two day service, they can pay for expedited service on the package by clicking here.
+Depending on your location, the shipment transit time will be between 1 and 3 days.

-Return shipping from international patients remains the responsibility of the sender.
+Return shipping from patients outside the United States, including those residing in US territories and Canada, remains the responsibility of the sender.

 Q: It is a long weekend, how do I send my samples?